Skip to main content

 Khudiram during one of his hearings

-Although officially they were part of the Anushilan Samiti formed in Dhaka, East Bengal (another anarchist group) the connection between the two groups was Hemchandra Kanungo, a chemistry teacher residing in Medinipur, who had chosen one of his students, the orphaned Khudiram for the mission.
+Although officially they were part of the Anushilan Samiti, formed in Dhaka, East Bengal (another anarchist group), the connection between the two groups was Hemchandra Kanungo, a chemistry teacher residing in Medinipur, who had chosen one of his students, the orphaned Khudiram, for the mission.
 Hem Chandra also used to make bombs for the anarchist groups and taught the same to the young men of the Yugantar Dol at Barindra’s garden house at 32, Muraripukur Road, Calcutta.
-In connection with Hem Chandra Kanungo, the members of Yugantar who were already on the radar because of their published papers “Yugantar” and “Vande Mataram” was arrested.
+In connection with Hem Chandra Kanungo, the members of Yugantar who were already on the radar because of their published papers “Yugantar” and “Vande Mataram” were arrested.
 Kanailal was hiding in one of the known addresses of the Yugantar and was among the 38 listed men who were caught.

 Some of the Accused (Courtesy Facebook Page: Alipore Bombing Case)